ronmaccms/macadThesis24/README.md

 <h3>Overview</h3>

-<p>This research project, titled "Urban Wind Flow Modeling with PINNs," focuses on developing a web-based platform that simulates wind flow in urban environments using real-time data and advanced neural networks.
+<p>Urban Wind Flow Modeling with PINNs focuses on developing a web-based platform that simulates wind flow in urban environments using real-time data and advanced neural networks.
 By leveraging data from NOAA, OpenWeatherMap, and OpenStreetMap, the project integrates real-time wind data and 3D building models to optimize urban design for pedestrian comfort and energy efficiency.</p>

 <h3>Objectives</h3>

-<p>The primary objective of this research is to design and implement a web-based platform that utilizes PINNs to simulate wind flow and assess pedestrian comfort in urban environments.
-The platform will:</p>
+<p>The primary objective of this research is to create an open-source, web-based platform that leverages Physics-Informed Neural Networks (PINNs) to simulate wind flow in urban environments.
+This platform is designed to be a collaborative tool, inviting contributions from urban planners, architects, and designers to enhance its functionality and adaptability.
+By providing real-time insights into wind flow patterns, the project aims to promote sustainable urban development, reducing energy consumption and improving pedestrian comfort.
+This initiative not only supports environmental sustainability but also fosters a community-driven approach to urban design innovation.</p>

 <ul>
   <li>Collect and preprocess data from various sources, including historical wind data from NOAA, real-time wind conditions from OpenWeatherMap, and 3D building models from OpenStreetMap using the Overpass API.</li>
-  <li>Develop and train a PINN model using DeepXDE to simulate wind flow.</li>
+  <li>Develop and train a PINN model using NVIDIA Modulus and PyTorch to simulate wind flow.</li>
   <li>Integrate the trained model into a Vue.js application for real-time user interaction and visualization.</li>
   <li>Provide insights and visualizations to urban planners and architects to enhance urban design and pedestrian comfort.</li>
   <li>Utilize Three.js and Geolib for rendering and geographic calculations respectively, as implemented in the <code>space.vue</code> component.</li>